Imperial Nutrition Excelsior vs Juiced Comparison

 Key Differences:

-- Caffeine Content: Imperial Nutrition Excelsior (N/A mg) vs Juiced (0 mg)
+- Stated Caffeine Content: Imperial Nutrition Excelsior (N/A mg) vs Juiced (0 mg)

-- User Experience and Side Effects: Imperial Nutrition Excelsior (Users report a negative comedown/crash, batch inconsistencies, and a vague mention of blood test issues.) vs Juiced (Users frequently report a notoriously bad taste, severe side effects including increased heart rate, nausea, cold sweats, general sickness, insomnia, and post-workout jaw clenching.)
+- Severity of Negative Side Effects: Imperial Nutrition Excelsior (Negative comedown/crash, vague blood test issue) vs Juiced (Severe side effects including increased heart rate, nausea, cold sweats, 'survival mode' feeling, insomnia, and jaw clenching)

 Key Similarities: